Drfeelgood16/Obsidian-Vault/History Vault/People/Graham Hancock/Debate with Flint Dibble.md

 **F:** They never claim anything was manipulated or maneuvered.

-**G:** They claim that at the depths of Gunung Padang that the ston is not in its natural formation.
+**G:** They claim that at the depths of Gunung Padang that the stone is not in its natural formation.

 **F:** They claim that there is a tunnel with a question mark.
 In another place they claim that there is a step with a question mark.